TheRealRomanCoder/The-Powder-Toy/README.md

-Note to any skeptics visiting this repo.
-I will confirm my username on youtube is Miles Rocks.

-The Powder Toy - July 2021
+The Powder Toy Spike Mod - Beta October 2021
 ==========================

-Get the latest version [from the Powder Toy website](https://powdertoy.co.uk/Download.html).
+Get the latest version [from The-Powder-Toy-Spike-Beta Github Page](https://github.com/TheRealRomanCoder/The-Powder-Toy-Spike-Beta).

 To use online features such as saving, you need to [register an account](https://powdertoy.co.uk/Register.html).
 You can also visit [the official TPT forum](https://powdertoy.co.uk/Discussions/Categories/Index.html).